keikai/doc/axyra/tutorial/quick_start.md

 ## Evaluation Mode

-You do not need a license key to run this Quick Start.
-Without one, Axyra Sheets runs in **Evaluation Mode**: reading, editing, calculation, and rendering work normally.
-In a distributed production build, saved workbooks carry a visible evaluation notice and watermark.
-Evaluation output keeps all of your data; it is not truncated.
-A native library built for development only adds these marks when license enforcement is explicitly enabled.
+You do not need a license key to follow this Quick Start.
+Without a key, Axyra Sheets runs in Evaluation Mode, which is intended for evaluation purposes only.

-For complete Evaluation Mode behavior, a 30-day full-featured evaluation key, and production licensing, see
+Evaluation output may include an evaluation notice or watermark.
+For full Evaluation Mode behavior, a 30-day full-featured evaluation key, and production licensing, see
 [Licensing and Evaluation]({{ site.axyra_devref }}/License).

 # 2. Create a workbook